 What’s counted as liabilities?
 For purposes of applying this rule, any recourse debt as well as non-recourse debt up to the FMV of the property used as security for the debt.

 A great tool available for this calculation is an insolvency worksheet.
-We’ve got a FREE insolvency worksheet available here for download:
+We’ve got a FREE insolvency worksheet available here for download just provide your contact information here:

 Report the exclusion on form 982.